 Polystichum tsus-simense 9cm- Evergreen: Fabulous fern with dark green fronds, perfect for the stumpery areas with sharper drainage.

-A superb, very easy to grow variety with light green, lightly crisped fronds.
+A very easy to grow species with shiny green fronds.

-Dryopteris affinis 'Crispa' 9cm- An attractive and robust fern with compact fronds
+Dryopteris affinis 'Crispa Gracilis' 9cm- An attractive and robust dwarf fern with compact and crisped evergreen fronds

-Polystichum setiferum 'Herrenhausen' a large and very tough evergreen with lacy fronds.
+Polystichum setiferum 'Dahlem' a large and very tough evergreen with slightly more upright fronds than the species

 Stumpery Fern Collection.
 7 ferns €27.00